thisoldgeek/KineticCourier/README.md

 * username and key for adafruit.io; feeds setup on adafruit.io

 ## *More Information:*
-See the build log at https://bit.ly/2IAYcJQ
+See the build log at hackster.io/thisoldgeek Kinetic Courier
 ## *Update December 22 2019:*
 Initial install.